BetterBrief/vagrant-skeleton/README.md

 The main purpose for this skeleton is for developing [SilverStripe](http://silverstripe.org) sites (as that's our primary framework) so we include a basic environment file for that.
 However, the skeleton can easily be adapted for any other framework that you want to host on CentOS

+## Usage

+To get up and running is very simple.

+1. Add a SQL dump to the `database` folder with the name of the database the same as the filename
+2. Checkout code to folder `www`
+3. Go to the command line and `# vagrant up`

+This will run the default webserver with the default php modules we need installed.
+It will also pull in the database(s) automatically.

+### Customisations

+Edit the `Vagrantfile` to enable or disable install scripts as they are required.

 ## Included scripts and software

 ### Software